Retro-Devils/Devils-Box/README.md

     ~ Easy access to RetroPie Tools.

-    ~ Community Tools like Pi Marquee, TAMO+, I.M.P, etc.
+    ~ Community RetroPie Tools like Pi Marquee, TAMO+, I.M.P, etc.

-    ~ Custom Made/Modified Themes
+    ~ Custom Made/Modified Retropie Themes

     ~ Easy access to Hurstys Themes

-    ~ Community Made/Modified Themes
+    ~ Community Made/Modified Retropie Themes

     ~ Remove Game Packs/Collections

-## WHAT PI DOES THIS WORK ON ?
+## WHAT DOES THIS WORK ON ?

-Devils Box has been tested and works on PI ZERO, PI 3, PI4 and Linux PC(with RetroPie)
+Devils Box has been tested and works on PI ZERO, PI 3, PI4 and Linux.

-* DEVILS BOX CHECKS THE DEVICE YOU ARE ON & WILL LOAD DIFFERENT VERSIONS BASED ON WHAT YOU ARE USING IT ON.
+* DEVILS BOX CHECKS THE DEVICE YOU ARE ON & FRONTEND .
+THEN WILL LOAD DIFFERENT VERSIONS BASED ON WHAT YOU ARE USING IT ON.

 VERSIONS INFO: